GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/ndsl_user_manual/common_patterns.md

 ## Goto Statements

 In Fortran, the `goto` construct allows the user to jump to another portion of the code.
-NDSL is incapable of of "jumping" from one portion of code to another; stencils are always executed linearly and completely.
+NDSL is incapable of "jumping" from one portion of code to another; stencils are always executed linearly and completely.
 Since `goto` statement are tremendously flexile, there is no "standard" way of translating a piece of code with a `goto` statement into NDSL.
 Indeed, the presence of `goto` statements often signals a non-parallelizable code structure, which requires refactoring to be implemented in NDSL.
 During this